Is There a First Aid Certificate Expiry Date?

 HLTAID001 Provide cardiopulmonary resuscitation is a shorter course completed in 2 hours (or 1 hour 15 minutes online in our Virtual Classroom) and covers the management of an unconscious breathing person, unconscious non-breathing person and the use of a defibrillator.
 We find a refresher every 12 months boosts your ability to maintain the correct depth and timing of compressions.

 Bearing our recommendations in mind, your industry body may have different guidelines that stipulate more regular intervals due to specific risks involved in your type of work.
 You should always check with your industry body to ensure you are meeting their requirements.

 Given it is the responsibility of the employer to ensure their First Aiders’ certificates are current, keeping a log of the details of all First Aider certificate information will make it easier to stay on top of.

 Personal First Aid Certificate Expiry

 If you’ve done a First Aid Course for personal reasons instead of workplace obligations, you aren’t required to update your course by any type of regulations or codes.
-However, we do recommend the same renewal intervals as per the workplace requirements – 3 years for the full Provide First Aid certificate, 12 months for Provide CPR.
+However, we do recommend the same renewal intervals as per the workplace requirements – 3 years for the full Provide First Aid certificate, 12 months for HLTAID001 Provide cardiopulmonary resuscitation.
 You can, of course, complete a First Aid course as often as you would like, there is no maximum number of courses you can complete in a set period of time.